utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 * Add blocks: opens the block menu
 * Explorer templates: opens up a menu of pre-built flows to load and discover

-These are suggestions to help getting started building a flow.
+These are suggestions to help you get started building a flow.

 ### Connections